kinnala/scikit-fem/docs/tutorial.rst

    In [1]: from skfem.mesh import MeshTri
    In [2]: m = MeshTri()
    In [3]: m
-   Out[3]: # Triangular mesh with 4 vertices and 2 elements.
+   Out[3]: "Triangular mesh with 4 vertices and 2 elements."

 There are also a few additional constructors available such as :meth:`skfem.mesh.MeshTri.init_tensor` and